Nissedal Municipality: History

-Nissedal has been populated for over 10,000 years.
+The area of Nissedal Municipality has been populated for over 10,000 years.
 It was likely one of the first areas in Telemark to be inhabited, likely by people migrating from the south and southwest after the Ice Age.
 Most artifacts retrieved in Nissedal are dated to the Iron Age.
 However, older traces such as cairns, arrowheads, and stone axes have also been retrieved.
 Two ancient rock paintings can still be seen on the western shore of Lake Nisser, including paintings at Kvithamar by Fjone and at Trontveit further south.
 Bronze Age artifacts include swords and keys, while there are large burial mounds found in Fjone ("Kjempehaugane").
 The ancient burial mounds have a diameter of 15–20 meters and are dated to the Iron Age.

 One of the earliest areas to be populated in Nissedal was the cave Holmevasshelleren, approximately 40 m from the lake Holmevatn at Kyrkjebygdheia.
 Archeological discoveries have dated prehistoric settlements at Holmevasshelleren to Neolithic times, 3800 BCE-6000 BCE.
 The cave is 18 m long, 4 m high, and 3 m deep.

 Ancient rock paintings from the Bronze Age can be seen at various sites in Nissedal, including by a steep mountain by Trontveit farm on the western side of the lake Nisser.
 Such paintings are also found by Kvithamar further north.
 The rock art site at Kvithammaren ("The White Crag") is named for the site where it is painted, namely a white niche in the mountainside, roughly 3–4 m above the surface of Nisser Lake, at the foot of a 50 m high cliff.
 It is easily visible from distance and may have been seen as openings in Earth and a link to the underworld.
 The other rock painting by Nisser Lake is known as Ovnen ("The Oven") and is located at the foot of a 20 m high escarpment which originally jutted up in front of the panel.
 This painting depicts a row of human figures, an animal pictograph, and a pattern of zigzag lines.
 A local clergyman visited the paintings in the early 1800s and claimed the human figures at Ovnen to have been drawn by a monk in the memory of a bridal procession that drowned.
 Their colloquial name, Munkeskrifta ("The Monk’s Drawings"), is a reference to this.
 The paintings at Ovnen are naturally filled in iron oxides.